suncoast-devs/intro-to-web-test-drive/chapter-2/00-intro-to-css/assignment.md

 ### Explorer Mode

 - [ ] Take the CSS ideas and tools that was discussed in class and apply those to your homework.
-- [ ] Successfully deploy your site and submit your repository in Github

 ### Adventure Mode
 - [ ] Play [Flexbox Froggy](https://flexboxfroggy.com/) to learn more about flexbox